grammyjs/website/site/docs/plugins/chat-members.md

 const bot = new Bot("");
 const groups = bot.chatType(["group", "supergroup"]);

-// WITHOUT this plugin, to react whenever a user joins a group you have to
+// WITHOUT this plugin, to react whenever a user joins a group, you have to
 // manually filter by status, resulting in error-prone, difficult to read code. groups.on("chat_member").filter(
   (ctx) => {